Inder-singh001/Rolling_dice_app/README.md

 # Rolling_dice_app
-The Rolling Dice App provides you a virtual dice for your ec=very chance games.
-It works similarly as your physical dice.
+The Rolling Dice App is a virtual dice for all your chance games.
+This app brings the convenience and excitement of rolling dice to your mobile device, offering a virtual alternative to physical dice.

 ## Installation
 Steps to install the app-